Domain Enumeration, Red Teaming

 execute

 Users that are enumerated are not just restricted to Usernames.
 Data collected consist of logoncount that can give an idea of an active or inactive user in the network.
-Next, there is a badpasswordtime which tells the last time and date that an attempt to log on was made with an invalid password on this account.
+Next, a badpasswordtime indicates the last time and date that someone attempted to log on with an invalid password on this account.
 Then a small description of the user with the names of groups that this particular user is part of.
 At last, it shows the date and time since the last password change.
 All this information is very important when the attacker is trying to learn about the User Behavior.

 Users Extracted are Administrator, Guest, Yashika, Geet.
 It is clear from the output that the user’s Administrator and Guest are the part of Users Group.
 This can be verified using our Active Directory Setup as shown below.